-I mentioned in the post on how I organized Owen’s closet that I would soon share his nursery dresser organization.
+The other day I showed a sneak peek of Owen’s nursery dresser organization on Instagram (@twotwentyone).
 Well, today is the day I share my nursery dresser organization tips and tricks with you.
 Get excited.

-I love our 8 drawer IKEA Hemnes dresser in white stain (if you’re debating between white stain and white, see this post I wrote on the subject).
-This dresser is a great piece of furniture for the price ($229), and I think it works great in a nursery.
+I love our 8 drawer IKEA Hemnes dresser in white stain (if you’re debating between white stain and white, check out this post I wrote on the subject).
+This dresser is a great piece of furniture for the price, and I think it works great in a nursery.

-• a few sets of drawer organizers (found HERE or your local Ikea)
+- a few sets of drawer organizers (found HERE or HERE or HERE)

 I’m going to show you the drawers starting in the top left and work my way through all the drawers and end on the bottom right.